Book 4 of The Sensations Collection

 The prodigal son.
 A second chance.
-The long kept secret.
+The well-kept secret.

-I had returned.
-I hadn’t been here for seven years.
-I was angry that last summer, and once I got away, I didn’t want to come back.
-The irony was the career I sought to escape this small town was the very reason I was here.
-My first movie was a featured film at the Traverse City Film Festival.
-As an independent film director, my premiere brought me back home.
+Once I got away, I didn’t want to come back.
+However, irony had other plans.
+The career I sought to escape this small town was the reason for my return.
 Home.
 A place I didn’t recognize.

 Or maybe home didn’t recognize me?

 The last person I expected to see was her.
 Britton McKay.
-She had been my summer love as a teenager.
-Not just once, but over several summers; until the last one.
+She had been my teenage summer love.
 That was seven years ago.
-Now, she looked more beautiful than I remembered.
 Seeing her again flooded me with memories long suppressed.
-She reminded me of everything I once had and left behind.

 Britton McKay sits next to me.
 She’s writing an article for the bookstore where she works about the upcoming film festival.
 The Traverse City Film Festival in Michigan is a big deal to independent film directors, like myself, and Britton’s been collecting reviews on books that cover the film industry in the state.